CYinGitHub/BLE_Spark_pedal/README.md

 These presets will probably be accessible via the on-board web server thru WiFi connection (AP/Infrastructure mode).
 Or in some other way.

+## ToDo

+* Total bypass: switching all the effects OFF and then return to the previous state
+* Storing presets in ESP's filesystem
+* Accessing presets thru web-based UI via WiFi
+* (?)
+"Scenes" mode.
+Remember the setups within one Tone and map them to the buttons.
+Switching between such scenes should be (or not: subject to test) fast enough to perform live.

 ## Hardware

 Wiring: Coming soon